ianomad/ianomad.github.io/_posts/2019-08-26-My-Reading-Journey.md

 ---
 layout: post
-title:  "My Reading Journey"
+title:  "My reading journey"
 date:   2019-08-26
 categories: reading
-excerpt: "This article is about why reading journey and what I have learnt from the past couple of months"
+excerpt: "This article is about my recent journey of reading more and what I have learnt about Reading"
 ---

 ### My Reading Journey